-- Let's end with an actual trip up.
-We recently watched a luminary almost give his security detail heart attacks as he caught his toe on the 2 inch (5 cm) platform he would speak on and pitched forward. . .
+- Let's end with a few literal trip up possibilities.
+We recently watched a luminary almost give his security detail heart attacks as he caught his toe on the 2 inch (5 cm) dais and pitched forward in a non too graceful lurch. . .
 Fortunately, he didn't plant his face on the platform, but it was close.
-He had already adroitly manoeuvered a forest of cables and raised electrical plugs and probably felt it was now safe to look up wave to the audience.
+He had already adroitly maneuvered a forest of cables and raised electrical plugs and probably felt it was now safe to look up wave to the audience.
+It wasn't.

 In another tux and gown event, one of our principals had to save the beautifully gowned ( and, normally, very sophisticated) colleague he was introducing as her stiletto heel caught between the sections of the stage and threatened a prat fall.

-These are two platform traps.
-Add hollow stages that thump everytime you step, curtains that hide a three foot drop, etcetera, etcetera, etcetera.
+These are just a few platform traps.
+Add hollow stages that thump every time you step, curtains that hide a three foot drop, etcetera, etcetera, etcetera.

 Know your opening couple of sentences absolutely cold, and, do deep, slow regular breathing for several minutes before you are to begin.

 Have a 'favorite' prickly point?
 Care to share? .

 Try using these in your next presentation or meet and greet, then, check out our full articles for more useful ways to engage your constituents and colleagues.